-Marketable securities and investment securities are exposed to market fluctuation risk, and the Company periodically checks the fair market values and financial conditions of issuing bodies and conducts reviews of its holdings on an ongoing basis.
+Investment securities are exposed to market fluctuation risk, and the Company periodically checks the fair market values and financial conditions of issuing bodies and conducts reviews of its holdings on an ongoing basis.

 Long-term deposits include deposits with special provisions concerning early termination (callable certificates of deposit).